taitaisama/VHDL_design_practices/README.md

 # VHDL Design Practices

+General Good practices:
+- Label your loops, processes etc. Makes it easier to debug

 ## Combinatorial circuts:

 This is for parts of the circuit that do not involve registers, so everything gets processed simultaneously.
 I will take the example of a basic OR gate.
 The program is written as: